 1. Practice active listening.

-When we think about improving our communication, we often think about what we say—if we say the right words, surely everyone will get it, right?
+When we think about improving our communication, we often think about the words we speak.
+If we say the right words, surely everyone will get it, right?
 However, let’s not forget the critical skill of listening.

 When we fail to listen, we miss information, we misunderstand, and we fail to learn.
 So, how can we practice active listening?

-First, be deliberate.
+First, be intentional.
 When possible, make eye contact with the person speaking.
 Let the person know you are listening; an occasional nod helps.
-Second, don’t allow things to distract you—yes, put aside your smartphone.
+Second, don’t allow things to distract you—yes, put aside your devices.
 And try repeating the words mentally (and sometimes verbally).

 2. Keep your project management teams small.